mantis3de/CrawlerKit-docs/docs/editors/enemy-spawner.md

 ## Overview

 The Enemy Spawner is the tool you use to drop enemies into your dungeon and assign their loot — without touching the Inspector.
-You open it from Unity's top menu under **CrawlerKit → Enemy Spawner**.
+You open it from Unity's top menu under **Window → CrawlerKit → Enemy Spawner**.

 The window has three columns: a **Presets** list on the left, a **Loot Tables** browser in the centre, and the **Enemies** working area on the right.
 The short version: you build a working list of enemy prefabs, drag loot tables onto them, place them into the scene with one click, and save your favourite groups as reusable presets.